 Contrary to popular belief, going viral is a skill that can be learned.
 That's what YouTube sensation MrBeast claims in this famous interview with Lex Fridman.

-Now, we know what you’re thinking: That doesn't apply to small YouTube channels, let alone one that doesn't have 181 million subscribers.
+Now, we know what you’re thinking: That doesn't apply to small YouTube channels, especially those lacking millions of subscribers.